amolenk/GameATron4000/docs/workshop-trial1.md

     <img src="./images/ngrok.png" alt="ngrok"/>

 ### Let the Game-a-Tron 4000™ bot configure the Bot Channels Registration for you

+The bot supports a special `setup` command that you can use to automatically configure a **Bot Channels Registration** for the workshop.

 1. Return to Visual Studio Code and select **Debug | Start Debugging** to start the bot if it's not running anymore.